Equity in Performance Management

 Having more equitable performance conversations

 As much as we try to be objective, everybody is biased.
 However, having multiple feedback data points from different people (peers, managers, direct reports) can help balance out once-a-year reviews.
 Once-a-year appraisal by one manager (ONE performance data point) is simply not enough.
 If the manager is able to have bi-monthly feedback conversations with the employee, that’s 24 data points.
 Self and 360 evaluations can further bolster an employee’s performance review and give even more insight into strengths and areas of development of an employee.
-Not only can more data help minimize biases, it also allows you to make better training and talent decisions.
+Not only can more data help minimize biases, it also allows organizations to make better training and talent decisions.

 Quality of feedback is also important.
 24 “good jobs” or “kudos” isn’t going to help make performance conversations equitable.
 Providing sufficient detail and context is critical to help eliminate biases and make the feedback more tangible to the employees.
 Feedback should be action-based, behaviour based, and forward looking.